rgomez-AI/3DChromTrans/README.md

 * Zoom="3.6"
 * Voxel Size: 0.073x0.073x0.130

+`IMPORTANT NOTE`: Lateral resulution of 0.073 um must be set

 ## Installation

 You will need a current version of `snakemake` to run this workflow.
 To get `snakemake` please follow the install [instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) on their website, but in brief once `conda` and `mamba` are installed you can install `snakemake` with: